cctheprofessor/ClyvaraSRNA/ML_BACKEND_QUESTION_SPEC.md

 ## Validation Summary

 Before returning ANY question, verify:
+1. **Core fields**: `id`, `question_text`, `question_type` are present and non-empty
-1. All required fields are present and correct type
+2. **Type-specific fields**: All required fields for the question type are present and valid
-2. No placeholder text (rationale, TODO, TBD, N/A, empty strings)
-3. Arrays are not empty when they shouldn't be
-4. Objects contain required key-value pairs
-5. IDs match correctly (correct_answer matches option.id, correct_pairs reference valid IDs, etc.)
-6. Clinical scenario sub-questions are COMPLETE questions, not placeholders
-7. Clinical scenario vignette is a STRING, not an object serialization
+3. **No placeholder text**: rationale, explanation, and option text must NOT contain "rationale", "TODO", "TBD", "N/A", or be empty strings
+4. **Arrays not empty**: Options arrays, correct_answers, correct_pairs, correct_order must have required minimum items
+5. **ID references valid**: correct_answer matches an option ID, correct_answers reference valid IDs, correct_pairs keys/values match column IDs, correct_order contains all step IDs
+6. **Clinical scenarios**: Vignette is a STRING (not "[object Object]"), sub-questions are COMPLETE questions with all required fields
+7. **Option text quality**: Every option text must be meaningful content, not placeholders

 ## Testing Your Questions

 Run this mental checklist:
-- [ ] Does question have id, question_text, question_type?
+- [ ] Does question have id (non-empty), question_text (non-empty), question_type (valid)?
-- [ ] Are all required fields for this type present?
+- [ ] Are all REQUIRED fields for this type present and valid?
 - [ ] Do all option IDs follow the pattern (A, B, C or a1, a2, etc.)?
-- [ ] Does correct_answer/correct_answers reference valid option IDs?
+- [ ] Does correct_answer/correct_answers reference valid option IDs that exist in options?
 - [ ] For matching: Does correct_pairs have at least 1 pair?
+Keys match column_a IDs?
+Values match column_b IDs?
 - [ ] For ordering: Does correct_order.length === steps.length?
+All IDs in correct_order exist in steps?
-- [ ] For clinical: Is vignette a string?
+- [ ] For clinical: Is vignette a STRING (not "[object Object]")?
 Do all sub-questions have IDs, options, and correct answers?
-- [ ] No placeholder text anywhere?
+- [ ] No placeholder text in rationale, explanation, or option text ("rationale", "TODO", "TBD", "N/A", empty strings)?
+- [ ] Optional: Include topic_id (string) and difficulty ("easy"/"medium"/"hard") for better organization